alexalexyang/nc-assignment/README.md

 - Objective: build an MVP
   - All assumptions, requirements, and scope follow from this objective

+- Algorithm
+  - Possibly: version of KNN
+  - Text says it __can__ be solved in 2D space but it seems more realistic to solve in 3D space.
+Was the text a red herring?
+Sneaky.

 - Link station locations are persistent
   - I.e., we can save them to a persistent storage for reuse
   - More persistent than device locations